 GB Invasive Non-native Species Strategy was developed to meet the challenge posed by invasive non-native species in Great Britain.
 This website provides tools and information for those working to support the strategy.
 Where to send your records You can record any non-native species online through iRecord (external link).
 Please include a photograph of your sighting if you have one to help with identification.

 Report a priority non-native species

-‘Prevention priority species’ are non-native species that aren’t yet established in Scotland, but are known to be highly invasive and are likely to arrive here soon.
-View the latest species alerts on the NNSS website.
+'Prevention priority species' are non-native species that aren't yet established in Scotland, but are known to be highly invasive and are likely to arrive here soon.
+View the latest NNSS website species alerts.